dalathegreat/Nissan-LEAF-Inverter-Upgrade/README.md

 * A CAN-bridge with the firmware in this repository flashed onto it.
 The CAN-bridge attaches anywhere between the VCM and INV on EV-CAN.
 The following CAN bridges have compatibility
     * 2-port [AliExpress "MB CAN Filter 18 in 1](https://www.aliexpress.com/item/1005003112723581.html?)
     * 3-port Muxsan CAN-bridge https://www.tindie.com/products/muxsan/can-mitm-bridge-3-port-rev-25/
-* Pre-compiled .hex files are available in the "debug" folder.
-One for 110kW and one for 160kW.
+* Pre-compiled binaries are available in the "Precompiled binaries" folder.
 Flashing instructions:
     * 2-port, see https://github.com/dalathegreat/Nissan-LEAF-Battery-Upgrade/tree/main#software-needed-to-flash
     * 3-port https://youtu.be/eLcNSo2Vn6U?t=167